-For fiscal year 2018, loan activity decreased.
+For fiscal year 2019, loan activity increased.
 While several entities inquired about the loan program, few requested a loan.
 Entities either determined they could not afford the project they desired, chose to delay the project or they identified other means for financing it.
 In January 2017, the MHTC re-activated its popular Cost Share program.
 The Missouri Department of Transportation sets aside monies for which local entities can compete to accomplish transportation projects on the state system that are a local priority.
 These projects are completed with a mixture of local funds and monies from the Cost Share Program.
 MTFC loan activity will lag behind the actions taken related to the MHTC's Cost Share Program.
 Prior to the suspension of the Cost Share Program in January 2014, local entities would often accelerate the Cost Share projects selected using a MTFC loan.
-The suspension of the Cost Share Program is a major reason for the lower number of loans applied for and approved in fiscal year 2018.
+The reactivation of this program is the reason a slightly higher number of loans were applied for and approved in fiscal year 2019.